Edwin Meese: Attorney General

-Reagan nominated Meese to be William French Smith's successor as Attorney General on January 23, 1984.
-For more than a year, Democrats repeatedly charged Meese with unethical conduct to bar his confirmation as attorney general, including a report by Archibald Cox to the Senate on Meese's "lack of ethical sensitivity" and "blindness to abuse of position".
+Reagan nominated Meese to be William French Smith's successor as U.S. Attorney General on January 23, 1984.
+For more than a year, Democrats repeatedly charged Meese with unethical conduct to bar his confirmation as attorney general, including a report by Archibald Cox to the Senate, which alleged that Meese had a "lack of ethical sensitivity" and "blindness to abuse of position".

-However, he was finally confirmed by a vote of 63–31, with more opposition than any other Attorney General nominee had received since the 1920s.
-Meese became Attorney General in February 1985.
+Meese was finally confirmed by a vote of 63–31, with more opposition than any other Attorney General nominee had received since the 1920s.
+He began serving as Attorney General in February 1985.

-In 1985, Meese received Government Executive magazines annual award for excellence in management for his service in this role.
+In 1985, Meese received Government Executive magazine's annual award for excellence in management for his service in this role.

 Bechtel scandal

-In the mid-1980s, there was a federal investigation into Meese's connections and alleged financial improprieties related to his efforts to help the Bechtel Corporation build an Iraqi pipeline.
+In the mid-1980s, there was a federal investigation into Meese's connections and alleged financial improprieties related to his efforts to help the Bechtel Corporation build a pipeline in Iraq.
 The pipeline was to extend from Iraq to Jordan and was negotiated by Meese, Shimon Peres, Bruce Rappaport, Robert C. McFarlane, and others.
-The report of special prosecutor James C. McKay cleared Meese of criminal wrongdoing but criticized him for ethical lapses, especially regarding bribes to Israel not to attack an Iraqi oil pipeline that benefited associates of the Attorney General.
+A report by special prosecutor James C. McKay cleared Meese of criminal wrongdoing but criticized him for ethical lapses, especially regarding bribes to Israel not to attack an Iraqi oil pipeline that benefited associates of Meese.

 Iran-Contra scandal

-In the late-1980s, Meese was investigated for his role in covering up the Iran-Contra Affair to limit damage to President Ronald Reagan.
+In the late-1980s, Meese was investigated for his role in covering up the Iran-Contra affair to limit damage to Reagan.
 Although evidence supporting this accusation came to light, Meese was ultimately not charged with any obstruction.